Written by Sonal Jaiswal | Evangelist, Customer Guru

 Isn’t it the same when you are dealing with a customer?
 Any action of yours is going to impact customers – existing and potential – in multifarious ways.
 It is important to take ownership of delivering what is promised and exceeding the expectations of the customer.

 Love is a symbiotic relationship – there is a little bit of giving and a little bit of taking involved.
 Your relationship with your customer is analogous to this.
-You give your customer what she needs and earn her trust and happiness, ensuring that she opens up her heart and wallet for you!
-Conversely, when a customer is giving you her hard-earned money, she is expecting to get the best customer experience possible.
+You give your customers what they need and earn their trust and happiness, ensuring that they open up their heart and wallet for you!
+Conversely, when customers are giving you their hard-earned money, they are expecting to get the best customer experience possible.

-You’d have noticed this very often – if on one day your partner is hot tempered, the other learns to stay calm and patient, and vice-versa.
-If one spends a little too much, the other looks at cutting expenses.
-Nope, the couple is not compromising.
-The partners are only complementing each other.
+You’d have noticed this very often – if on one day your partner is hot tempered, you learn to stay calm and patient, and vice-versa.
+If you spend a little too much, your partner looks at cutting expenses.
+Nope, as a couple, you are not compromising.
+As partners, you are only complementing each other.
 On another day, the reverse could be true.

 It is exactly this that you must establish with your customers.
 On a day when a customer is grumpy and complaining, be the calm one and get the best solution to please him.
 On a day when he doesn’t want to spend too much, maybe you must lure him with your products and make him spend some more!

 The last and probably the most important half-a-lesson: to make a relationship successful, it is important to forgive each other and remember the importance of each other in our lives.
-Similarly, when an irate customer vents out on you, forgive and help them recover from the bad experience.
-If as a company, you are the one who made a mistake, reach out and apologise to your customers – they will forgive and get back to doing business with you; because just like you need them, they need your product and services too.
+Similarly, when an irate customers vent out on you, even when it is not your fault, forgive and help them recover from the bad experience.
+If as a company, you are the one who made a mistake, reach out and apologise to your customers – they will forgive and get back to doing business with you.
+It is a mutually beneficial relationship: just like you need them, they need your product and services too.

 We fight, we make-up, we agree to disagree but we never stop caring for and loving each other – that, in a nutshell, is the lesson that any relationship teaches us.
-Do exactly that with a customer.
-Just NEVER stop loving him!
-Believe me, the customer will never stop loving you back!
+Do exactly that with your customers.
+Just NEVER stop loving them!
+Believe me, the customers will never stop loving you back!